tingold/pgdog/docs/docs/configuration/pgdog.toml/plugins.md

 name = "alice_router"
 ```

+!!! note
+    Plugins can only be configured at pgDog startup.
+They cannot be changed after
+    the proxy is running.

 ### **`name`**

 Name of the plugin to load.
 This is used by pgDog to look up the shared library object in [`LD_LIBRARY_PATH`](https://tldp.org/HOWTO/Program-Library-HOWTO/shared-libraries.html).
 For example, if your plugin